-2. Standards Related to Coding and Billing of Services and Payments
+2. Standards Related to Coding and Billing of Services and Payments a) We shall use due care to assure that patient records and reports are prepared and maintained accurately and honestly.

 FLH is committed to ensuring that its coding and billing practices comply with all federal and state laws, regulations, guidelines and policies.
 Coding and billing for patient services is an area governed by complex laws and regulations.
 All billing, reimbursement and claims processing Personnel must abide by the following three principles: